cbrummitt/token-allowance-bot/README.md

 /give a token to @user
 /give @user                    # equivalent to the previous command
 ```
-You can give someone more than one token to thank them even more.
+You can give someone more tokens to thank them even more by using the above command multiple times.

 Changed your mind?
 Or someone else has helped you even more and you've run out of tokens to give them?
 Then `/revoke` a token from `user`:
 ```